-- Attend to injuries resulting from minor accidents occurring at the school and ensure that students receive appropriate attention and advice.
-Parent/guardian to be informed. - Depending on advice from paramedics, the parent/guardian or member of staff, escort them to a doctor or hospital where injuries are considered more serious.
-Telephone parent/guardian to inform of status of student. - To complete accident reports in respect of all incidents affecting staff, students and other persons on site. - Immediately inform the Business Manager of all serious incidents. - To inform the Business Manager of all RIDDOR reportable incidents within 24 hours of the incident occurring.
+- Attend to injuries and incidents occurring at the school and ensure that the injured party receives appropriate attention and advice.
+Where a pupil is involved a parent/guardian to be informed. - Depending on advice from paramedics, the parent/guardian or member of staff, escort them to a doctor or hospital where injuries are considered more serious.
+Telephone parent/guardian to inform of status of student.

+- To complete incident reports in respect of all accident, incidents and dangerous occurrences affecting staff, students and other persons on site. - Immediately inform the School Office of all serious incidents.

-A sufficient number of trained first aiders are appointed taking into consideration the hours that the school is open for and size of the school site (e.g. several individual buildings).
+A sufficient number of trained first aiders are appointed taking into consideration the age of pupils, the hours that the school is open for and size of the school site (e.g. several individual buildings).

-3.13.
+3.14.
 First Aid Coordinator